DMiller0090/TWW_ACE_Explanation/Ace_Explanation.md

 > ![image](NTSC-U_3rdPixelData.png) <br/><br/> *3rd saved image of pictobox.
 The black pixel is where the data that ```sScreen``` will be replaced with.*

 Images are s3tc compressed.
 The values here refers to the palette data for the particular 4x4 block of pixels.
-They represent the specific pattern of pixels between two values.
+They represent the specific pattern of pixels between two values.<br />
 To trigger ACE, the following needs to happen:

 1. We take a picture that just so happens to have the pixel data of ```0x80ABBDFF```